lamassu/lamassu-server/INSTALL.md

-# Installation on Ubuntu 16.04
+# Preliminaries for Ubuntu 16.04

 Installation for other distros may be slightly different.
 This assumes nodejs 8 and npm are already installed.
 All of this is done in the lamassu-server directory.